Yamuna Sports Complex: Overview

 The archery venue has a capacity of 1,500.
 The total area of the plot is 40,000 square metres.
 It has car parking facilities for 500 cars.
 It is located near the posh locality of Yojana Vihar, near Vivek Vihar and Shahdara localities.

-The nearest metro station to the sports complex is Karkardooma Metro station with a distance of about 2 km.
-Yamuna sports complex has state of the art Gymnasium facilities, clay & synthetic tennis courts and cricket ground.
-It also has astroturf hockey ground facility.
+The nearest metro station to the sports complex is Karkardooma Metro station with a distance of about 2&nbsp km.
+Yamuna Sports Complex has state-of-the-art Gymnasium facilities, clay & synthetic tennis courts, and a cricket ground.
+It also features an artificial turf hockey ground facility.

-A large stone sculpture "Aiming For Excellence" by noted sculptor, Amarnath Sehgal, was installed at the complex in January 2002.
+A large stone sculpture, "Aiming For Excellence" by noted sculptor Amarnath Sehgal, was installed at the complex in January 2002.